16th April 2014

 Another reason is for institutions to remain competitive, according to Simon Marginson, Director of Higher Education at the Institute of Education.
 He told the International Unit, “The UK's position in the international student market remains strong but could be undone by a combination of factors: improving higher education in the rest of the world, an unsympathetic visa regime and uncompetitive post-study work rights in the UK, and insular confidence that global English [language] and the attractions of London allow us to continue business as usual without adjusting educational programs or student welfare to the international students in our midst.”

 Finally, Ross Hudson, author of the aforementioned Global Survey report, told the International Unit that international collaborations also allow institutions to “share financial and other burdens” and produce “higher quality research”.
 A recent Universities UK report also shows the significant economic contribution of internationalisation:

 For more information, please read the latest International Unit Newsletter.

 And there's more

-Finally, the BUFDG job of the week is Director of Finance at the University of Winchester.
-More vacancies can be found on the BUFDG jobs page.
+Finally, the BUFDG Job of the Week is Head of Financial Performance and Analysis at St. George's, University of London.
+More vacancies can be found on the BUFDG Jobs Page.